LSC-CyFair Art Department

 Students have the opportunity to experience a variety of traditional and alternative ceramics processes, such as Raku, Sagger, and pit firing.
-For more information contact Ceramics Professor, Suzanne Shield-Polk.
+For more information contact Ceramics Professor, Kelley Eggert.

 Our photography program offers both Photography I and II.
 We cover basic traditional darkroom photography technique in Photography I and move into digital photography using Mac computers in Photography II.
 Photography II students have the opportunity to experiment with more advanced techniques.

 The photo lab is outfitted with all the equipment necessary to learn traditional photography processing techniques, plus a large format printer.
 For more information contact Photography Professor, Troy Huechtker.

 The painting and drawing studio features modern adjustable easels, excellent lighting, convenient lockers and clean-up area.
 The painting course includes instruction in using both acrylic and oil paints, plus many cutting edge mixed-media techniques.